dillbyrne/es-cec-input/README.md

 SELECT   <->        REWIND OR YELLOW

 # Dependencies
-It depends on `python-uinput` package which contains the library and the udev rules at `/etc/udev/rules.d/40-uinput.rules` and also the `cec-utils` package.
+It depends on the `cec-utils` package and also the `python-uinput` package which contains the library and the udev rules at `/etc/udev/rules.d/40-uinput.rules`.

 # Run the code as a non root user
 You must first create the uinput group